codepath/android_guides/Google-Maps-Fragment-Guide.md

 ### Installing Genymotion

-See the instructions to [[setup genymotion|Genymotion 2.0 Emulators-with-Google-Play-support]].
+See the instructions to [[setup Genymotion|Genymotion 2.0 Emulators-with-Google-Play-support]].
 It includes directions for setting Google Play Services and GPS too.
 You will need to setup both in order to setup the map demo in the next section.

 ### Import Maps Demo